subtleGradient/brilliance-white-theme/README.md

-# Brilliance White theme for Atom by Thomas Aylott
+# Brilliance White theme for Atom by SubtleGradient (Thomas Aylott)

+Converted from my TextMate theme of the same name.